mapilary/mapilary-integration-starter/docs/en/03_Deliveries_administration.md

 * updating job details

 Mapilary API offers more methods, however these are not required to be implemented during the integration.
-The methods are being used internally for communication among Mapilary Console, Mapilary Courier and Mapilary Dispatcher.
-These methods are already configured and included in Mapilary product.
+These methods are used internally for communication among Mapilary Console, Mapilary Courier and Mapilary Dispatcher.
+The methods are already configured and included in Mapilary product.

 All activities falling within the user management are located under ***baseUrl*** /deliveries.
-Description of the in/out parameters and examples of the requests to the API are located under [https://mapilary.com/api-docs](https://mapilary.com/api-docs/#!/deliveries) Simply try and test it via the same web link.
+Description of the in/out parameters and examples of the requests to the API are located under
+[https://mapilary.com/api-docs](https://mapilary.com/api-docs/#!/deliveries)
+Simply try and test it via the same web link.

-### Creating jobs (=deliveries)
+### Creating jobs (deliveries)

 One or multiple jobs can be created via a single API request.
 Jobs are created by sending HTTP POST request.